← Resources

 • When to invest in SEO vs. ads vs. referrals

-We focus on practice growth and marketing for therapists in Ontario and the GTA, so these strategies are tailored to regulated professionals who want sustainable, ethical client acquisition.
+We focus on practice growth and marketing for therapists in Ontario and the GTA, so these strategies are tailored to regulated professionals who want sustainable, ethical therapy client acquisition.

 Who this is for